 - Tight inner cords that won’t make a loop for a small head to fit through.

-Look for the Lab Tested Mom Approved Seal of Approval.
+Look for the Lab Tested Mom Approved Seal of Approval on products.
 Our safety seal is only given to window covering products that have passed our strict lab criteria.
 Products that bear our seal do not have hazardous cords that create strangulation hazards.
 If you cannot find blinds or shades with PFWBS Seal of Approval, look for the Best for Kids certification mark on products.
 Both labels require products to be tested for strangulation hazards.

 It is so important to report an unsafe product.

 Information taken from the accident can help manufacturers, government officials and safety advocates by knowing key details on how to work together in creating safer products.
 Your information is vital in saving future children.